 If you have a health insurance plan or insurance policy beginning on or after Sept.
 23, 2010, breast cancer mammography screenings every one to two years must be covered without your having to pay a copayment or co-insurance or meet your deductible.
 This applies only when these services are delivered by a network provider.

 "If you have private insurance, I would advise checking with your provider to see exactly how often screening mammograms are covered," Jokich advises.
 "Yearly mammograms are also covered by Medicare if you are a member who is 40 years of age or older."

 If you aren't insured, some states and local health programs — as well as some employers — provide free or low-cost mammography screenings.
 The National Breast and Cervical Cancer Early Detection Program, for example, provides such screenings.

-Jokich: Lack of insurance, inconvenient hours and locations of mammography facilities.
-These are certainly barriers to getting regular screening mammograms, but they're only part of the story.
-Women with no symptoms or family history often don't see the need to get screened on a regular basis and many worry about radiation exposure.
+But that's not the whole story.
+"Women with no symptoms or family history often don't see the need to get screened on a regular basis and many worry about radiation exposure," Jokich says.

 As for the fear of radiation exposure during mammography, the dose is very low.
 The benefits of detecting breast cancer early far outweigh the risks of developing cancer as a result of radiation exposure (potentially up to four cases per 1,000,000 women).

 Sign up now for free health tips and medical news.